Quantum solver for single-impurity Anderson models with particle-hole symmetry: Methods

-where $C=-U/4+\sum_{k=1}^{N_b} \epsilon_k$.
 The expectation value~\eqref{eq:ev} is calculated adding the expectation values of each term in the Pauli-strings decomposition of the Hamiltonian, which can be estimated on a quantum chip by measuring the state $\psi(\boldsymbol{\theta})$ in the $N_{\rm group}$ bases corresponding to the commuting groups into which the Pauli strings are organized.
 The absolute error associated with the finite sampling of the state is estimated as

-where $N_{\rm Pauli}$ and $N_{\rm shots}$ denote the number of Pauli strings defining the Hamiltonian and the number of measurements taken on each basis~\cite{crawford_2021,huang_2021}.
+where $N_{\rm Pauli}$ and $N_{\rm shots}$ denote the number of Pauli strings defining the Hamiltonian and the number of measurements taken on each basis~\cite{crawford_2021, huang_2021}.

 The symmetries of the ground state arising from that imposed on the Hamiltonian allow us to propose a highly constrained PQC as an ansatz for the ground state.
-Following Ref.~\cite{gard_bt_2020}, we construct this ansatz from half-filling gates, which initialize a state with the appropriate number of spin-up and spin-down electrons, and Givens rotations that enlarge the subspace accessible to the ansatz.
-The quantum circuits on the top left and top right of Fig.~\ref{fig:gs_ansatz}
+The first component of this PQC, shown at the top left of Fig.~\ref{fig:gs_ansatz}, acts on the impurity qubits initializing them to